ridowanahad/Inventory_management/InventoryMgmtTuto/ReadMe.txt

 Step7 : Copy the connection string and replace it in all the sqlconnection objects.

 SqlConnection Con = new SqlConnection(@"Data Source=(LocalDB)\MSSQLLocalDB;AttachDbFilename=C:\Users\afwadmin\Documents\Inventorydb.mdf;Integrated Security=True;Connect Timeout=30");
-Replace the string inside the double cote with the connection string.
+Replace the string inside the double code with the connection string.

-Step8 : Run the project and enjoy this wonderfull application
+Step8 : Run the project and enjoy this wonderful application

-Note:
-1. In case you fill difficult to follow all these steps,you can simply open the solution, and then create your own database by following instructions in my youtube video tutorial, once you create the database, you can the run the project successfully

-2. Making project like this takes a lot of time, your support to this channel will be highly appreciated.

-Share our content, Subscribe, drop a nice content, donate. it will help us to keep on publishing more and more content

-Code Space